gandresr/ptsnet/README.md

   ```
 * Install the conda environment with all the necessary dependencies

-  Download envionment recipe for [Windows](https://github.com/gandresr/ptsnet/blob/development/conda/Windows/ptsnet.yml) or [Linux/Mac](https://github.com/gandresr/ptsnet/blob/development/conda/Linux/ptsnet.yml).
+  Download the environment recipe for [Windows](https://github.com/gandresr/ptsnet/blob/development/conda/Windows/ptsnet.yml) or [Linux/Mac](https://github.com/gandresr/ptsnet/blob/development/conda/Linux/ptsnet.yml).
 Then `cd` to the location of the downloaded ptsnet.yml file.
 The parallel version of PTSNET can only run on Linux.

   ```sh
   # Open the shell and type